eNMS-automation/eNMS/docs/base/general.rst

 eNMS provides a way to automate networks **graphically**, in a few simple steps:

 1. Creation of the network (e.g by importing a spreadsheet describing the network topology).
 #.
-Creation of the scripts and workflows.
+Visualization of the network on a world map, or via a force-based algorithm.
 #.
-Visualization of the network on a world map, or via a force-based algorithm.
+Creation of services and workflows.
 #.
-Selection of the target devices graphically, and scheduling of the script/workflow.
+Selection of the target devices graphically, and scheduling of the service/workflow.

 Application stack
 -----------------